Nikon D1X vs D200

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D1X and Nikon D200 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |3.||Nikon D4||Y||mono / mono||Y||Y||micro||2.0||-||-||-|

 |8.||Nikon D2H||Y||- / -||-||-||-||2.0||-||-||-|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D1X and the D200 have been discontinued, but can regularly be found used on eBay.
+Both the D1X and the D200 have been discontinued, but can regularly be found used on ebay.
 The D1X was replaced by the Nikon D2X, while the D200 was followed by the Nikon D300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D1X Manual (free pdf) or the online Nikon D200 Manual.
+Further information on the features and operation of the D1X and D200 can be found, respectively, in the Nikon D1X Manual (free pdf) or the online Nikon D200 Manual.